cscart/docs/en/user_guide/addons/customer_to_vendor_communication/index.rst

 The **Message center** add-on helps to establish communication between CS-Cart users:

-* Customers can ask questions about specific products or simply contact you or your vendors.
+* Customers can ask questions about specific products, order details or simply contact you or your vendors.

 * Marketplace administration and vendors can contact each other.